lipsworld/jgame/README.md

 * jgame.js - add the inventory items to the controls pull-down and upgrade jgame.action so that it can distinguish between actions on the scene and actions on the inventory, and behave appropriately.

+## Step 12: Refactor the Player into a single objects

+The Player's inventory was getting a bit out of hand, so we're going to pull all the inventory functionality into a single object, and make the Player a fully constructed object, to bring it in line with the rest of the app

+* jgame.js - create a new Player object, and give it functions for interacting with the inventory.
+Refactor the rest of the code to use this new object